alexlee2000/storytelling_with_data/README.md

 ## Contents
 #### chapter 1 - the importance of context
+- Who is your audience?

-*Who is your audience?, What do you need them to know or do?*
+- What do you need them to know or do?

 #### chapter 2 - choosing an effective visual
+- Most common types of visual displays
+- Visuals you should acoid like the plague

 #### chapter 3 - clutter is your enemy!